 \subsection{Reward Model Performance Comparison}

-Besides the policy performance, we also compare the performance of reward models trained using different methods.
+Besides the policy performance, we also compare the performance of trained reward models.
 Although reward models only function as an intermediate component within the RLAIF pipeline, we report their performance to gain deeper insights into the effectiveness of various training approaches.

-The reward score accuracy is evaluated with respect to the human-annotated preference label.
-Each data sample is represented as a quadruplet $\{ x, y_1, y_2, l \}$, where $x$ is the prompt, $\{y_1, y_2\}$ are a pair of responses to $x$, and $l$ is a human-annotated preference label indicating which response is preferred.
-The label $l$ takes a value of either 1 or 2, corresponding to $y_1$ or $y_2$, respectively.
-A reward model predict the reward score $r_1^\prime$ given $\{ x, y_1 \}$ and $r_2^\prime$ given $\{ x, y_2 \}$.
-The predicted preference label is derived through The reward score accuracy is then computed as the proportion of cases where the predicted label $l^\prime$ matches the human-annotated label $l$, as commonly used in existing work \citep{stiennon_learning_2022,bai_training_2022, lee_rlaif_2024}.
-Table.~\ref{tb:rm_comp} presents comparison results.
-It can be observed that reward models trained through Curriculum RLAIF consistently outperform other baselines.
-This aligns with our findings from the evaluation of policy models (cf.~Table.~\ref{tb:policy_comp}) and supports our hypothesis that the performance of reward models plays a crucial role in effective policy training through RL.
+The reward score accuracy is evaluated with the human-annotated preference label.
+Each sample is represented as a quadruplet $\{ x, y_1, y_2, l \}$, where $x$ is the prompt, $\{y_1, y_2\}$ are a pair of responses, and $l$ is a human-annotated label indicating which response is preferred. $l$ takes a value of either 1 or 2, corresponding to $y_1$ or $y_2$, respectively.
+A reward model predicts the reward score $r_1^\prime$ given $\{ x, y_1 \}$ and $r_2^\prime$ given $\{ x, y_2 \}$.
+The predicted preference label is derived through $l^\prime = \argmax_{i \in \{1,2\}} r_i^\prime.$ The reward score accuracy is then computed as the proportion of cases where the predicted label $l^\prime$ matches the human-annotated label $l$, as commonly used in existing work \citep{stiennon_learning_2022,bai_training_2022, lee_rlaif_2024}.
+Table~\ref{tb:rm_comp} presents comparison results.
+It can be observed that reward models trained through Curriculum-RLAIF consistently outperform other baselines.
+This aligns with our findings from the evaluation of policy models (Table~\ref{tb:policy_comp}) and supports our hypothesis that the performance of reward models plays a crucial role in effective policy training through RL.

-To get more fine-grained insights into the improvement of reward model performance trained through Curriculum-RLAIF, we additional evaluate the reward score accuracy following the evaluation method introduced in Sec.~\ref{sec:preliminary_study} on samples with various confidence score labels.
-We can see from Fig.~\ref{fig:rm_acc_fine_grained_comp_rlaif_ours} that the reward model trained through Curriculum-RLAIF consistently achieves higher reward score accuracy across difficulty levels.
+To get more fine-grained insights into the improvement of reward model performance trained through Curriculum-RLAIF, we additionally evaluate the reward score accuracy following the evaluation method introduced in Section~\ref{sec:preliminary_study} on samples with various confidence score labels.
+We can see from Figure~\ref{fig:rm_acc_fine_grained_comp_rlaif_ours} that the reward model trained through Curriculum-RLAIF consistently achieves higher reward score accuracy across difficulty levels.
 The improvement is particularly notable on samples with low confidence labels, specifically 2 and 4, highlighting the enhanced generalizability of the reward model on challenging samples.